Healthy snacks and packed lunch ideas

 - Cut up vegie sticks to dip in salsa, hummus or avocado.

-Join high school teachers, Paul and Blair, in the kitchen to create some healthy snacks and packed lunch ideas.
+Join high school teachers, Paul and Blair, in the kitchen for some lunch ideas and ideas for healthy food.